abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 listen, to let people be what they are.
 This holds true for listening to oneself, as well.

-There’s the mind state of listening and there’s the mind state of judging, and they are completely different experiences.
+There’s the mind state of listening and the mind state of judging, and they are completely different experiences.
 There is an open, spacious, attentive, and awake quality inherent in a mind that is truly listening.
 Suppose everybody in this room right now had what we might call a listening mind state, a state in which the mind is sensitive and open.
 Given this shared quality, if everyone were to move around in the room, coming in and out of everybody else’s personal space, there would probably be a sense of harmony.
 Compare that to a room filled with twenty or thirty people holding tightly to some judgment or view.
 It’s likely that if they were all to move about the room, it would be clank-and-clunk, everybody stumbling into each other’s space in some sort of disharmonious way.
 So listening, and its quality of attentive spaciousness, is a beautiful skill to develop.

 Truly listening allows things to be the way they are.
 It allows us to be what we are.
 I’m not saying we should ignore those aspects of our lives